Expo status updated

 When we detect an incident or status change, you receive an alert immediately.
 Customize notifications by service, component, or severity to avoid alert fatigue.

-View all your services in a unified dashboard or public or private status page.
+View all your services in a unified dashboard or public / private status page.
 Send alerts to Slack, Teams, PagerDuty, Datadog, and 20+ other tools your team already uses.

 Looking for Expo outage alerts like Downdetector?
 IsDown monitors Expo's official status page for verified incident data, not just user reports.
 Know exactly when Expo is down, which components are affected, and when service health is restored.
 Here's why official Expo status monitoring beats crowdsourced detection: